ronitsharma03/Weather-App/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to contribute to SnapStore.
+Feel free to open issues or submit pull requests to contribute to Weather App and more Tests.